JoanVasquez/18flowers_posts_client/README.md

 # HOW TO RUN THE APP

+Before running the client side app, it is necessary to run the server side.
 Run the next commands to run or to start testing the app

     * npm start
     * npm run test